Timely arrival, plants in reasonable shape, though many were tiny. I'm basically satisfied, though.

-Ajuga Bugleweed is also Lycopsus Americanus is a Fast Growing Herbaceous Perennial
+Ajuga Bugleweed, also Lycopsus Americanus, is a Fast Growing Herbaceous Perennial.

-The Ajuga Bugleweed Plant-Ajuga reptans is often called Ajuga or bugleweed.
-This herbaceous perennial is a fast-growing member of the mint family, known to spread quick enough via runners.
+Ajuga Bugleweed Plant-Ajuga reptans is often called Ajuga or bugleweed.
+This herbaceous perennial is a fast-growing member of the mint family, known to spread quickly through runners.
 The reptans part of its Latin name means "to creep."
 It is a naturalized North American plant that was introduced from several places in Europe and Asia.

 Ajuga Bugleweed is an Excellent Ground Cover that Spreads into Dense Mats of Lovely Foliage

 Bugleweed plants grow well in Hardiness Zones 3 through 10.
-They are tolerant of almost any soil type, though they prefer slightly acidic.
+They tolerate almost any soil type, though they prefer slightly acidic.
 Fully grown plants stand 6" to 8" high; flower stalks can grow to 12".
-Each plant may spread up to 12", they quickly form mats, especially in shaded areas beneath other trees and shrubs
+Each plant may spread up to 12", and they quickly form mats, especially in shaded areas beneath other trees and shrubs.

 It would help if you did not plant them near any more tiny hardy flowers at home as they may choke them out.
 Bugleweeds should be periodically divided and thinned, at minimum every third year.
 They flower through the spring and summer, generally beginning in May or June.
 Pinching off runners helps with this, too.